bentomhall/nih-system/homebrewery/equipment-skills-spells.homebrew.md

 If the spell succeeds, a shimmering portal opens within the circle you drew and remains open until the end of your next turn.
 Any creature that enters the portal instantly appears within 5 feet of the destination circle or in the nearest unoccupied space if that space is occupied.

 Many major temples, guilds, and other important places have permanent teleportation circles inscribed somewhere within their confines.
-Each such circle includes a unique sigil sequence--a string of magical runes arranged in a particular pattern.
+Each such circle includes a unique sigil sequence, which is a string of magical runes arranged in a particular pattern.
 When you first gain the ability to cast this incantation, you learn the sigil sequences for two destinations on the Material Plane, determined by the GM.
 You can learn additional sigil sequences during your adventures.
 You can commit a new sigil sequence to memory after studying it for 1 minute.

 #### Transport via Plants
 *Rare, 1 minute, Immobile.
 Duration 1 minute*